Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Discussion

-A variant of the implementation in Fig.~\ref{fig:P1} is shown in Fig.~\ref{fig:P2}, when there is one input and many tasks related to the input (similar to the illustration in Fig.~\ref{fig:PadNet}).
-Here a multi-task source architecture can be meta trained for many different datasets and similar tasks.
-Later the network is used for some data of totally different domain, and the meta information from the training phase will be useful for improved learning of the target tasks.
-The trained network on the source data can either be employed as a feature extractor \ie case -1 in Fig.~\ref{fig:P2} or fine-tuned for the target data \ie case-2 in Fig.~\ref{fig:P2}, this is the transfer learning point of view.
-Another way of viewing this approach is from the meta learning point of view, wherein the training of the source tasks can be considered as the meta training stage, the case-1 can be treated as the meta validation stage because there is no training and it is only doing inference on a new data, and the case-2 is nothing but the meta testing stage which uses the initial parameters from the source model and then trains the network on new target dataset.
+A variant of the implementation in Fig.~\ref{fig:P1} is shown in Fig.~\ref{fig:P2}.
+It represents the instance when there is one input and many tasks related to it (similar to the illustration in Fig.~\ref{fig:PadNet}).
+Here, a multi-task source architecture can be meta-trained for many different datasets and similar tasks.
+Later, the network is used for some data of a different domain, and the meta information from the training phase is helpful for improved learning of the target tasks.
+The trained network on the source data can be employed as a feature extractor \ie Case -1 in Fig.~\ref{fig:P2} or fine-tuned for the target data \ie Case-2 in Fig.~\ref{fig:P2}, is the transfer learning point of view.
+Another way of viewing this approach is from the meta-learning point of view, wherein the training of the source tasks can be considered as the meta training stage, and case-1 can be treated as the meta-validation stage because there is no training.
+It is only making inferences on new data, and case 2 is nothing but the meta-testing stage, which uses the initial parameters from the source model and then trains the network on a new target dataset.

-Fig.~\ref{fig:P1} is a plausible approach of how to fuse the learning paradigms together.
-Adhering to the three primary objectives, certainly there can be several other ways of accomplishing this.
-Not to forget, the approach should be able to exploit all the advantages of these learning algorithms and try to overcome the weakness of each other.
-Also, these approaches depend on the use-case and the available dataset, \ie the number of tasks, modality of the data, amount of data samples, etc. To the best of our knowledge, there is no such work in the literature, that employs the ensemble of meta learning, transfer learning and \ac{MTL}.
-Indeed, the related work or future scope section of many articles mention these three learning algorithm, but none of them illustrate applying them together.
+Fig.~\ref{fig:P1} is a plausible approach to how to fuse the learning paradigms.
+While this approach adheres to the three primary objectives, it is important to acknowledge that there are likely several other viable methods to achieve this integration.
+Each approach should aim to leverage the advantages of these learning algorithms while addressing their respective weaknesses.
+Also, these approaches depend on the use case and the available dataset, \ie the number of tasks, modality of the data, amount of data samples, etc. To the best of our knowledge, there is no such work in the literature that employs the ensemble of meta-learning, transfer learning, and \ac{MTL}.
+Indeed, the related work or future scope section of many articles mentions these three learning algorithms, but none illustrate applying them together.